skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

  **NOTE - Please make sure that the receiving Wallet addresses entered by you and those displayed by the Skywallet in the confirmation message are the same.
 If they are not the same, abort the whole process and stop using the Skywallet and immediately contact Support by visiting this link - [store.skycoin.net/pages/support](store.skycoin.net/pages/support).
 Alternatively, you can also send an email detailing the issue to **support@skycoin.zendesk.com**.
-It is imperative you do this as showing different addresses means your SkyWallet might have been compromised and using the same would lead you to the loss of your Coins.**
+It is imperative you do this as showing different addresses means your SkyWallet might have been compromised and using the same would lead you to the loss of your coins.**